ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-events/index.md

 ## Other Resources

-To learn about series events refer to the standalone charting library [documentation](/charts-events/).
+To learn about events see [Standalone Chart Events](/charts-events/).